• Skip to primary navigation

 Make the Fermentation Brine

 The fermentation brine is made from 1 tablespoon of salt per cup (natural, non-iodized, and chlorine-free water).
-The salt prevents mold organisms from growing and produces beneficial bacteria known as probiotics.
+The salt prevents mold organisms from growing and produces beneficial probiotic bacteria.

 The best salts are sea salt, Himalayan salt, pickling salt, and kosher salt.